5 top tips for coping with panic attacks

 People often hyperventilate during a panic attack.
 This means taking deeper breaths than normal which results in you feeling short of breath, causing a feeling of dizziness, disorientation and chest pains.

-By learning to slow the breathing down you can help prevent the uncomfortable physical symptoms and stop the panic cycle.
+By learning to slow your breathing down, you can help prevent the uncomfortable physical symptoms and stop the panic cycle.

-Try to get a slower and more stable breathing rhythm by breathing in for 3 seconds, hold the breath for 2 seconds, and then breathe out for 3 seconds.
-As you breathe ensure that your stomach expands as you take each breath as this helps to ensure the breathing isn't shallow, which can add to the problem.
+Try to get a slower and more stable breathing rhythm by breathing in for three seconds, holding your breath for two seconds, and then breathing out for three seconds.
+As you breathe, ensure that your stomach expands as you take each breath as this helps to ensure the breathing isn't shallow, which can add to the problem.

 3) Learn to use positive coping statements

-When anxious and panicky it can be helpful to have 'coping statements' which can be used to remind you that panic is not dangerous and isn't harmful.
+When you are feeling anxious and panicky it can be helpful to have 'coping statements' which can be used to remind you that panic is not dangerous and isn't harmful.

 Such statements could be: